 The Mark Brandenburg was a territory founded in 1157 in the Holy Roman Empire.
-Through the development to the Electorate of Brandenburg since the end of the 12th century, she played a significant role in German history.
-In 1701, the new state of Prussia emerged and Brandenburg became a province.
-By the founding of the GDR in 1949, Brandenburg became part of the new state, but the part east of the Oder-Neisse line was completed Poland, After reunification in 1990, the state of Brandenburg in the northeast of Germany with the capital Potsdam.
-Brandenburg encloses the German capital in its center Berlin and forms with this the European metropolitan region Berlin / Brandenburg.
+Due to the development to the Electorate of Brandenburg since the end of the 12th century, it played an important role in German history.
+In 1701 the new state of Prussia emerged and Brandenburg became a province.
+With the founding of the GDR in 1949, Brandenburg became part of the new state, but the part east of the Oder-Neisse line fell Poland, After reunification, the federal state of Brandenburg was founded in the northeast of 1990 Germany with the capital Potsdam.
+Brandenburg surrounds the German capital at its center Berlin and forms with it the European metropolitan region Berlin / Brandenburg.

-The vineyards of the municipalities Burkersdorf, Luckau, Neuzelle and Schenkendöbern are part of the growing area Saxony and a few hectares in Werder on the Havel are part of the growing area Saale-Unstrut, The Werderaner Wachtelberg at 52 degrees 23 minutes north latitude is the northernmost vineyard in terms of quality viticulture.
-In the rest of the area, the wines are only allowed as Brandenburger country wine be marketed.
-The vineyards cover only about 30 hectares of vineyards, of which 95% in the southern parts of the country and in Werder / Havel concentrate.
-The most important red wines are Pinot Noir ( Pinot Noir ) regent.
+The vineyards of the municipalities Burkersdorf, Luckau, Neuzelle and Schenkendöbern are part of the cultivation area Saxony and a few hectares in Werder an der Havel are part of the growing area Saale-Unstrut, The Werderaner Wachtelberg at 52 degrees 23 minutes north latitude northernmost vineyard regarding quality viticulture.
+In the rest of the area, the wines are only allowed to be branded in Brandenburg country wine be marketed.
+The vineyards cover only around 30 hectares, of which 95% are concentrated in the southern parts of the country and in Werder / Havel.
+The most important types of red wine are Pinot Noir ( Pinot Noir ) regent.
 St. Laurent.
 Dornfelder, Trollinger ( Schiava Grossa ) Cabernet Cortis.
-Acolon and Domina, the most important white varieties Müller-Thurgau.
+Acolon and Domina, the most important types of white wine Müller-Thurgau.
 Bacchus.
 Cabernet Blanc.
 Phoenix.
 Johanniter.
 Sauvignon Blanc. muscatel.
 Gewurztraminer, Pinot Blanc ( Pinot Blanc ), Pinot Gris ( Pinot gris ) Riesling.
-Sauvignon Gris.
+Sauvignon gris.
 Solaris.
 Phoenix and Kerner,